auto-pts/auto-pts/README.md

 **Bluetooth Test Protocol (BTP)**: Used to communicate with the IUT.
 See `doc/btp_spec.txt`

+Update: Now for Zephyr you can run auto-pts client and server both under Windows 10: [Zephyr with AutoPTS step-by-step setup tutorial](#zephyr-with-autopts-step-by-step-setup-tutorial)

 # Linux Prerequisites

 1. `socat` that is used to transfer BTP data stream from UART's tty file.